 SCREEN: Stamp is being engaged until stack appears.

 SCREEN: Bottom gate and top stack are being aligned to the drawings.
-TXT: Repeat until bottom gate and top stack are almost in the same focal plane, and the sample stage temperature > 150 °C
+TXT: Repeat until bottom gate and top stack are almost in the same focal plane.

-Now engage the stamp at 5 micrometers per second until the wave front is close to the bottom gate, then reduce the speed to 0.5 micrometers per second [1].
+Wait until the sample stage temperature is above 150 degrees Celsius [1].
+Now engage the stamp at 5 micrometers per second until the wave front is close to the bottom gate, then reduce the speed to 0.5 micrometers per second [2].

+Added shot: Wait until the sample stage temperature > 150 °C.

 SCREEN: The stamp is being lowered until the wavefront is close to the bottom gate, then its speed is being reduced.

 Slowly engage the top stack onto the bottom gate [1].
 Once the wavefront passes the top stack, increase the speed back to 5 micrometers per second to fully engage the stamp onto the wafer [2-TXT].
-Then disengage the stamp at 5 micrometers per second [3].
+Then disengage the stamp at 5 micrometers per second [3-TXT].

 SCREEN: The top stack is being engaged onto the bottom gate.